floydhub/dl-docker/README.md

 2. **Shared volume**: If you don't make changes to the image itself, but only create data (say, train a new Caffe model), then commiting the image each time is an overkill.
 In this case, it is easier to persist the data changes to a folder on your host OS using shared volumes.
 Simple put, the way this works is you share a folder from your host into the container.
 Any changes made to the contents of this folder from inside the container will persist, even after the container is killed.
 For more details, see Docker's docs on [Managing data in containers](https://docs.docker.com/engine/reference/commandline/commit/)

 ### What operating systems are supported?
-Docker is supported on all the OSes mentioned here: [Install Docker Engine](https://docs.docker.com/engine/installation/).
+Docker is supported on all the OSes mentioned here: [Install Docker Engine](https://docs.docker.com/engine/installation/) (i.e. different flavors of Linux, Windows and OS X).
 The CPU version (Dockerfile.cpu) will run on all the above operating systems.
 However, the GPU version will only run on Linux OS.
 This is because Docker runs inside a virtual machine on Windows and OS X. Virtual machines don't have direct access to the GPU on the host.
-Unless PCI passthrough is implemented for these hosts, GPU support isn't available on non-Linux OSes.
+Unless PCI passthrough is implemented for these hosts, GPU support isn't available on non-Linux OSes at the moment.